 Running one challenge designed for every employee could be working against you, especially if you have a large and diverse team.
 More active employees are more likely to get bored, while your fitness beginners could feel demotivated if it’s already clear who’s going to win from the beginning.

-Solution: Split groups by activity level or interests, and run different challenges.
+Solution: Split groups by activity level or interests, and run different challenges (check out this guide to create your best company fitness challenge ever).
+You may also want to decide whether it is better to run a group challenge or personal challenge.
 Avoid challenge fatigue by offering challenges spanning fitness, nutrition, mindfulness, or other topics.
 Allow people to opt-in for the one they want, or look to an automated system like IncentFit’s SmartEngage.

 Mistake #3: Poor Timing